RSPCA Shop Next Gen Education

 If you're concerned about a dog barking excessively near you, there are things you can do:

 • Speak to the owner.
-They may not be aware that there's an issue, or they may be using some of the advice above to try and resolve the issue.
+They may not be aware that there's an issue.

 • If speaking to your neighbour hasn't worked or isn't an option, try contacting your local council about the noise complaint.
-This can help resolve the underlying issue, or if there is a welfare complaint they will contact us.
+If there is a welfare concern they will contact us.

 Find out more